 The most recent data calculates that 4,990 people were killed in motorcycle accidents in 2017.
 This number suggests that motorcycle accidents have gone down by 5.6% from 4,286 deaths in 2016.
-While the number of deaths each year is decreasing, we can continue that trend if motorcycle drivers and drivers of other automobiles practice safe behaviors.
+While the number of deaths each year decreases, we can continue that trend if motorcycle drivers and drivers of other automobiles practice safe behaviors.
 Vermont Motorcycle Accident Stats In 2018, there were 7 deadly motorcycle crashes.

 Vermont Motorcycle Accident Stats

 In 2018, there were seven deadly motorcycle crashes.
 This number has decreased from thirteen deaths in 2017 and eleven deaths in 2016.
-Of the seven deaths in 2018, one rider was not wearing a helmet and the other was not wearing a DOT approved helmet.
+Of the seven deaths in 2018, one rider was not wearing a helmet, and the other was not wearing a DOT-approved helmet.

 New York Motorcycle Accident Statistics

 While there may be a trend across the United States, New York’s accident statistics have actually increased by 14% from 2016 to 2017.
 Sadly, that means that New York makes up a significant portion of deaths happening annually in the United States on a motorcycle

 Unfortunately, not every state saw fewer fatal crashes in 2017.
 In New York, there was a 14 percent increase in the number of fatal motorcycle accidents from 2016 to 2017.
 This means New Yorkers made up a significantly larger share of motorcycle deaths than in previous years.